RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <i>The Academic API was used for Retweets and <a href="https://InformationTracer.com">InformationTracer</a> for CrowdTangle API.</i><br>

 #### <b>Threat Analysis of "High Risk" Influence:</b><br>
 - Threat analysis and our studies shows the timelines to escalations of risks with keywords, phrases use.
 Hundreds of thousands of threatening texts exist against Amber Heard on 6 platforms.
 In social dynamics, within automated simulations caused by services are percentages of incited people to harm.
-In examples, within tens of thousands of repeated same texts on YouTube (e.g., "Adapt and Survive"), false interactions on all platforms, and cryptic bot networks are people brought into them to threaten Amber Heard.
+In examples, within tens of thousands of repeated same texts on YouTube (e.g., <a href="https://github.com/RescueSocialTech/Amber-Heard_Disinformation_Operations_Bots/tree/main/Adapt%20and%20Survive%20Amber%20Heard%20-%20YouTube%20Video">"Adapt and Survive"</a>), false interactions on all platforms, and cryptic bot networks are people brought into them to threaten Amber Heard.
 <br><b><i>We show increases of threats and escalations - even in spite of her winning in cases or gaps of announcements.</b></i>
 - Experts saw cyber crime and <a href="https://www.iosi.global">suspicious activities needing flagging for removal</a> by cybersecurity.
 See more in Study Case.
 - Clustering analysis with cyber intelligence research reveals scientifically operations to cause distress beyond searching manually.
 Clustering further shows sports bots networks, movie networks, and 506 other clusters around the Aquaman petition, mentions, and Reddit NLP.
-- Multiple layers of companies, services, can be used.
+- Multiple layers of companies, services, are likely.
 Along with the case's circumstances of intimidation, violence, missing people, high wealth of opposition, <a href="https://abcnews.go.com/Primetime/LegalCenter/story?id=1625097&page=1">hollywood fixers</a>, and suspicious activities, the online world similarly has been made threatening to exploit the <a href="https://datasociety.net/library/data-voids">Data Void</a>.
 <br><i>"Data voids are not unique to search engines; they occur on social media platforms, too."</i>

 <b>Origins, Risks, and Private Sector Operations:</b>